JSS6088/JSS6088.github.io/projects/agd/a-gentlemens-dispute.md

 ## Environment Art {#env-art}

-As the primary 3D artist, I'm responsible for **creating game maps** and **managing art pipeline**.
-Inspired from classic protraits for aristocrats, I art directed the game to have a **painterly look**.
-To relate the game better with the gentlemen theme, I build scenes that depicts their luxiourous life: garden, banquet hall, and private island, with more coming in the future!
+As the lead 3D artist, I’m responsible for **environment art** and **art pipeline management**.
+I established a distinctive **painterly visual style**, inspired by classical aristocratic portraits, to support the game's gentlemanly theme.
+I’ve created six maps so far, with more coming in the future.

+My workflow starts in **Blender**, where I model and UV assets.
+I then bake object-space normal maps and process them in **Substance Designer** using custom painterly filters to achieve the desired texture style.
+After refining details in Blender, assets are integrated into **Unity**, where I finalize the look with lighting adjustments and post-processing, ensuring visual consistency across each scene.

 </div>